samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 may involve a screen share with the team.
 For teams running Terraform in CI, this may involve gathering around the build log.

+    [ Screenshots of both or either of these examples of log outputs ]

 Just like the workflow for individuals, the core workflow for teams is a loop that plays out for each change.
 For some teams this loop happens a few times a week, for others, many times a day.

 ## The Core Workflow Enhanced by Terraform Enterprise

+While the above described workflows enable the safe, predictable, and reproducible creating or changing of infrastructure, there are multiple collaboration points that can be streamlined, especially as teams and organizations scale.
 We designed Terraform Enterprise to support and enhance the core Terraform workflow for anyone collaborating on infrastructure, from small teams to large organizations.
 Let's look at how Terraform Enterprise makes for a better experience at each step.

 ### Write